Ben-Hardy/recipebook/README.md

 3. `npm install` to download and install all required dependencies
 3. `npm run dev` to run the application, which will be available at `http://localhost:3000/`

-To build for production run `vite build`
+To build for production run `npm run build`